The Light upon the Candlestick

 The Light upon the Candlestick is an anonymous mystical tract published in Holland in 1662.
 Translated into English in 1663, it became a popular text among English Quakers.

 The tract promotes the idea that the Light of God can be found within each individual.
 Personal experience of the Divine is the only authentic path to Truth.

+The text has been attributed to Adam Boreel, with Peter Balling and Benjamin Furly serving as its original translators.
+The text has also been attributed to William Ames, as the book defends Ames' theological positions against the Collegiants which were his opponents.

 History

 Authorship of the text is unclear.
 It was possibly originally composed in Latin as Lucerna Super Candelabrum by Adam Boreel, translated into Low-Dutch by Peter Balling in 1662 and into English by B.F.
 (Benjamin Furly) in 1663.